 My husband’s work has been somewhat changeable over the past two years.
 This was predominantly due to his injury.
 Then a restructure in the organisation was thrown in for good measure.
 And it seems that every couple of months, our little equilibrium changes again.
 For the past couple of months he’s been working Monday to Friday and the girls have got used to seeing him in the evenings.

 And now, he’s away for a couple of weeks.
 I’m back to fitting in work when I can, not getting enough time to exercise or sleep.
 But thankfully tomorrow and Friday I’ll have a bit of extra time and then he’ll be back.
 Even that will be an upheaval.
 I’ve got used to doing everything myself and not having to run around after him closing doors and switching off lights.

 But despite it all, it will be good to have him back.
 I can finally find some sort of routine, schedule in my work commitments and get training for my half-ironman.
-The girls can say goodnight to their dad every night and the dogs can go back to their pharmacy online no prescription usual two walks a day.
+The girls can say goodnight to their dad every night and the dogs can go back to their usual two walks a day.
 And unusually for me, I’m hoping that for a little while at least, things will stay just as they are.